 Fencing Application MDOT SHA Guidance Bridges over Roadways and/or Pedestrian Facilities A bridge shall contain fencing when there is a roadway or pedestrian facility underneath.
 If the bridge is on a controlled access highway then no fencing is required, unless there is a history of problems with 'overhead bombing" (items being thrown from the structure) or where the potential of 'overhead bombing' exists.
 Bridges over Railroads Bridges over electrified railroads shall have protective barrier on spans over railroad and vertical safety fencing on each adjacent approach span.
-If the remainder of the bridge requires less than 100 ft. of additional fencing per side, then the entire bridge shall have fence Bridges over non-electrified railroads which consist of only a main span and two flanking spans shall have the entire bridge fenced.
-All other bridges in this category shall have only the span over the railroad fenced; however, if the bridge is on a controlled access highway then no fencing is required.
+If the remainder of the bridge requires less than 100 ft. of additional fencing per side, then the remainder of the bridge shall also be fenced.
+Bridges over non-electrified railroads which consist of only a main span and two flanking spans shall have the entire bridge fenced.
+All other bridges in this category shall have only the span over the railroad forced; however, if this category shall have only the span over the railroad fenced; however, if the bridge is on a controlled access highway then no fencing is required.
 Bridges over Environmental Features (streams, rivers, wetlands, etc.) Bridges over environmental features do not require fencing unless there are known problems of 'overhead bombing' (items being thrown from the structure) or where the potential of 'overhead bombing' exists.
-Consideration should be given to the land use below the structure (i.e. parkland, marina, etc.) Retaining walls, culvert wing walls, headwalls and roadway barrier adjacent to structures The proposed locations for these structures shall be evaluated for potential safety problems.
-Consideration should be given to the proximity of the structure to dwellings, schools, businesses, etc; the possibility of access to the structure; the proximity of right-of-way or other fencing, barriers, etc.; as well as any other factors which may apply. consistent in appearance to other features in the immediate vicinity.
+Consideration should be given to the land use below the structure (i.e. parkland, marina, etc.) Retaining walls, culvert wing walls, headwalls and roadway The proposed locations for these structures shall be evaluated for potential safety problems.
+Consideration should be given to the proximity of the structure to dwellings, schools, businesses, etc; the possibility of access to the structure; the proximity of right-of-way or other fencing, barriers, etc.; as well as any other factors which may apply. barrier adjacent to structures If fencing is warranted, a type of fence shall be selected which will be consistent in appearance to other features in the immediate vicinity.
 Also, consideration should be given to the height of the fence (three foot minimum).